ScottFeichter/node-essentials-scott/assignments/assignment5-sqlintro.md

 Hint: When you are trying this out in sqlcommand, if you do BEGIN followed by the INSERT of the orders record, followed by the INSERT of the line_items records, followed by the COMMIT, then, because you are typing this all in manually, the transaction may time out before you get to the COMMIT.
 So, as you are trying things out in sqlcommand, do it without the BEGIN and the COMMIT.
 But be sure to include the BEGIN and COMMIT in your homework file.

 Hint 2: You will put a statement into your homework file that adds the 5 line items.
 Please add all 5 with one statement.
 Within that statement, you use the order_id that was obtained by RETURNING it from the insert of the orders record.
-For the jest test, the order_id you put in your statement won't be used, because the test will insert a different orders record, and it will use the order_id for that record.
+For the tdd test, the order_id you put in your statement won't be used, because the test will insert a different orders record, and it will use the order_id for that record.
 This is done using a parameterized query, a technique you will eventually need to learn.
 This is what you'd actually do in a program.
 See [here.](https://node-postgres.com/features/queries)

 Hint 3: You can use any date you like, but it should be a string of format YYYY-MM-DD.

-Then run the jest test until the third test completes.
+Then run the tdd test until the third test completes.

 ### **Task 4: Aggregation with Having**